garrandall/popular-music-data/tracks/impulsive-wilson-phillips.md

 It's a sudden rush
 Acting on the moment
 Spontaneous, woh
-Ooh this is not like me
+Oh this is not like me
 To follow my heart so easily

 I am reckless...
 Impulsive